COD Recognized as Center of Academic Excellence in Cyber Defense

 The CAE-CDE 2Y designation promotes higher education and research in cyber defense to reduce vulnerability in the United States’ information infrastructure, as well as producing a growing number of professionals with cyber defense expertise in various disciplines.
 Open to regionally accredited two-year institutions in the U.S., the CAE-CDE 2Y designation validates the academic rigor of the recognized program and provides significantly increased opportunities for collaboration and additional funding.

-“This designation as a CAE-CDE 2Y program by the NSA and the DHS validates the academic rigor of our cyber defense program,” said Tony Chen, Professor of Computer and Internetworking Technologies at College of DuPage.
+“This designation as a CAE-CDE 2Y program by the NSA and the DHS validates the academic rigor of our cyber defense program,” said Tony Chen, Professor of Computer and Information Technology at College of DuPage.
 “It also validates College of DuPage as an institution dedicated to providing students with state-of-the-art training for the in-demand jobs of today and tomorrow, as well as helping to develop a highly-proficient workforce able to combat the increasing threat of cybercrime and its effects on the security of individuals and the nation as a whole.”

 Housed within the College’s CIT program, the Center for Cyber Defense Education is dedicated to the development, promotion and support of education, collaboration and innovation in security technologies and management, information security assurance and digital forensics across multiple academic and professional disciplines.
 The proximity of the College’s award-winning Homeland Security Education Center provides opportunities for interdisciplinary educational and professional projects and collaborative experiences across a variety of computer and criminal justice and security disciplines.